ecolema/bFRAMER/README.md

 styled in `/assets/scss/_components_product.scss`.

 ### Product tiles ###
+Product boxes displayed in product collections.
+By default product boxes use Foundation's Card component, contain a general ClassName `.item-box` and a more specific className `.product-box`.

 ### Category tiles ###
+Category boxes displayed in category collections.
+By default category boxes use Foundation's Card component, contain a general ClassName `.item-box` and a more specific className `.category-box`.

 ### Article tiles ###
+Display individual blog posts.

 ### Recent product tiles ###
+Display recently viewed products, contain a general ClassName `.item-box` and a more specific className `.recent-box`.

 ### Video tiles ###

 ### Gallery tiles ###